 In Devon there is a higher proportion of older people than the national average due to a high migration into the county at retirement age, and a migration out of the county of younger adults.
-The county enjoys high levels of employment, but lower than average wages and productivity, and higher than average housing costs.
+The county enjoys high levels of employment, but lower than average wages and productivity, and higher than average bousing costs.
+There are areas of dep wages and productivity, and higher than average housing costs.
 There are areas of deprivation, but they are dispersed rather than concentrated.